 Safeguarding your confidential information takes a multi-pronged approach.
-From transport encryption, to transparent encryption/decryption of data at rest, to data sanitization and validation and more, we're putting our best foot forward.
+From SOC 2 compliance, to transport encryption, to transparent encryption/decryption of data at rest, to data sanitization and validation and more, we're putting our best foot forward.

-When you create Filers/Companies and Recipients, sensitive information such as Tax ID, Name, Address, etc are encrypted using the AES algorithm with 256-bit keys (AES-256) in CBC mode(with HMAC authentication).
-This encryption algorithm is the first(and only) publicly accessible cipher approved by the NSA.
+When you create Filers/Companies and Recipients, sensitive information such as Tax ID, Name, Address, etc are encrypted using the AES algorithm with 256-bit keys (AES-256).
 Each customer(what we call a Registrant in our system) is provisioned a unique set of encryption keys that differ from Registrant to Registrant.
 Additionally each users password is hashed using a key derivation function with a high cost (iteration) count.

 E-File Magic utilizes three layers of encryption technology to protect sensitive information.
 First we encrypt data at the HTTP(transport) layer.
 Second, we encrypt the storage volumes(the operating system hard drives, if you will) on our primary compute cluster and backup snapshots.
 Third, we utilize encryption at the application layer.
 We employ both asymmetric and symmetric approaches to encryption to ensure information can be selectively shared, while inhibiting the need to store unencrypted encryption keys in our database or config files that can unlock sensitive information.
 Many of our competitors in the industry utilize two of these approaches, transport encryption, and storage volume/drive encryption, but employ limited use of application layer encryption.
 To effectively utilize application layer encryption it requires significant diligence in the design of the software, from initial development through launch, to allow for seamless functionality while working to maintain the integrity and security of the information; in short, it's not necessarily easy to do.